wordswords/dotfiles/README.md

 14. The "Leader" key is set to `\` - use it to access a whole lot of extra coc options.
 15. Type `:Wordy<space><tab>` to use the Wordy proofreading tool to check for poor words while writing.
 16. Type `:LanguageToolCheck`' to use the command-line grammar and spelling checker (requires Java 8).
+17. Use `:G blame` to see a line-by-line overview in the editor of what commit touched each line, and who committed it.

 # VIM Spellchecking/Grammar checking/Proofreading commands